 Who is it for?

 We offer one-one counselling to individual adults and adolescents as well as working systemically with couples and families.
-We support the work of local GPs, church leaders, other care-providing agencies and professionals.
+We support the work of local GPs, employers, other care-providing agencies and professionals, including church leaders.

 What is the process?